KSP-KOS/KOS_DOC/source/command/flowControl.md

         PRESERVE.
     }.

+> **NOTE: DO NOT make the body of an ON statement take a long time to execute.
+If you attempt to run code that lasts too long in the body of your ON statement, [it will cause an error](../../summary_topics/CPU_hardware/index.html#TRIGGERS).**

+Avoid looping during ON code blocks if you can.

 If you are going to make extensive use of ON triggers, it's important to understand more details of how they [work in the kOS CPU](../../summary_topics/CPU_hardware/index.html#TRIGGERS).

 ***
 <a name="PRESERVE"></a>